-Our delivery approach seeks to address this credibly and
+Our delivery approach seeks to address this credibly and robustly.
+We will:

-• Build on our delivery progress with substantive efficiency

-• Aim once again for stretching levels of further efficiency, transformation and cost containment savings in 2025/26 and 2026/27.
-These will amount to £89m of in-year savings delivery in 2025/26, including £75m of new full-year efficiency programmes, built up across organisation-level transactional savings; continuing productivity drive across planned care; and benefits delivery from a range of continuing system-wide
+- Build on our delivery progress with substantive efficiency savings and cost controls. - Aim once again for stretching levels of further efficiency, transformation and cost containment savings in 2025/26 and 2026/27.
+These will amount to £89m of in-year savings delivery in 2025/26, including £75m of new full-year efficiency programmes, built up across organisation-level transactional savings; continuing productivity drive across planned care; and benefits delivery from a range of continuing system-wide programmes.